moulsiri/fx_coder_bot/README.md

 ```
 ## Usage

-After following the setup instructions, the Streamlit application will be running locally.
+After following the setup instructions, the Streamlit application and fastapi application will be running locally.
 You can access it through your web browser.